This is a recap of my surf camp in New Zealand with Rapu Adventures.

 To the ocean,

-I did my surf camp with Rapu Adventures in Auckland.
-Rapu is a local New Zealand business run by a few awesome coaches.
+I did my surf camp in New Zealand with Rapu Adventures.
+Rapu is a local New Zealand business run by a few awesome coaches in Auckland.
 They’re very particular about finding the best conditions each day, and know all the best surf beaches around Auckland (and will take you there!).
 I’ve been on many tours with them, and my surfing has improved by a huge amount.
 I’ll definitely go on many more.

 If you’re interested in learning to surf, Rapu is now offering Bren On The Road readers an exclusive reader discount on all surf tours!
-One and two day tours are available, as well as longer 5 and 7 day tours.
+One and two day tours are available, which are great for surf lessons in and around Auckland, as well as longer 5 and 7 day tours.
 Simply use the code BREN10 at checkout or mention “Brendan’s discount” during your phone booking, and you’ll receive a cool 10% discount!
-If you’re thinking about learning to surf in New Zealand I’d definitely recommend checking them out – they’re one of the few schools accredited by both Surfing NZ and Water Safety NZ, and easily one of the best schools in the country.
+If you’re thinking about learning to surf or going on a surf camp in New Zealand I’d definitely recommend checking them out – they’re one of the few schools accredited by both Surfing NZ and Water Safety NZ, and easily one of the best schools in the country.
 I’ve got no doubt you’ll have an awesome time.

-To book a surf tour simply head to their website.
+To book a Rapu surf camp in New Zealand, simply head to their website.

 See you on the water,